Shahinshahr County: History

-After the 2006 National Census, the villages of Gorgab and Laybid were elevated to city status, and Borkhar District was separated from the county in the establishment of Borkhar County.
-In 2024, Meymeh District (Note: Renamed the Central District of Meymeh County) was separated from the county in the establishment of Meymeh County and renamed the Central District.
+In 2007, the villages of Gorgab and Laybid were converted to cities, and Borkhar District was separated from the county in the establishment of Borkhar County.
+In 2024, Meymeh District (Note: Renamed the Central District of Meymeh and Vazvan County) was separated from the county in the establishment of Meymeh and Vazvan County and renamed the Central District.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 277,783 in 74,103 households.
+At the time of the 2006 National Census, the county's population was 277,783 in 74,103 households.
 The following census in 2011 counted 196,584 people in 58,162 households.
 The 2016 census measured the population of the county as 234,667 in 73,981 households.

 Administrative divisions

 Shahinshahr County's population history and administrative structure over three consecutive censuses are shown in the following table.